Foreign relations of Costa Rica: Costa Rica in the UN

 Costa Rica has been an active member of the United Nations since its inception at the San Francisco Conference in 1945.
 Its first ambassador to the United Nations was Fernando Soto Harrison, the secretary of governance under President Picado.

 Costa Rican Christiana Figueres was nominated for the post of UN secretary-general in July 2016.

+Diplomatic relations

+List of countries with which Costa Rica maintains diplomatic relations: